Importance of Ethics on The Internet

 Writing Online and Copywriting for Clients

 What you say when copywriting and publishing for a client is a reflection of how the client’s brand is viewed to the rest of the world.
 Negative or defamatory articles published about various people and companies, on other websites, blogs, and forums, if not properly researched and documented, could possibly have legal consequences of libel that can stretch across countries.
 Additionally, consider carefully what is being published on blogs.
 Blogs are simply easy to publish websites and content management systems where daily, weekly, monthly, (more or less frequently), personal or corporate thoughts, information, ideas, and happenings can be published and shared online with others.
 Interaction with readers can be set up in the form of comments from visitors.
 Typically blog websites can be set up for free of charge.
-Here is a link to the CyberJournalist.net with an article titled: A Bloggers’ Code of Ethics, which has information and a suggested things to do for best practices in writing online, and what not to do list, and guide to publishing information on a blog.
+Here is a link to an old CyberJournalist.net article titled: A Bloggers’ Code of Ethics, which has information and a suggested things to do for best practices in writing online, and what not to do list, and guide to publishing information on a blog.

 SEO – Search Engine Optimization